 There are a number of benefits to having a business account on Pinterest, apart from being able to act commercially, such as access to widgets, buttons and verification badges to help drive more people to your Pinterest page, not to mention access to new features.

-There has been a hint of providing anabolic steroids to businesses in the future, something valuable that will ultimately direct one’s strategy.
+There has been a hint of providing ads to businesses in the future, something valuable that will ultimately direct one’s strategy.

 In the meantime, be sure to check out HelloInsights, an analytics platform that provides you with the tools needed to optimize your Pinterest presence.
 It contains features such as up to date statistics, top brand influencers, customizable comparison charts, a live feed of what your fans are sharing, and detailed traffic analysis.